Streamline your supply chain operations with Lowry Solutions. Catch live demos, meet us at Modex 2024!

 How Barcode Solutions Can Benefit from Tablet Integration

 As the tablet market continues to grow, it is becoming increasingly common for end users to examine how they can incorporate tablets into their current data collection solutions.
-Solutions that utilize barcode scanning have been particularly active in adapting to the tablet trend.
+Solutions that utilize barcode scanning and RFID technology have been particularly active in adapting to the tablet trend.
 Although rugged tablets are the future of AIDC technology, due to the productivity that can be achieved with the larger form factor, we believe many considerations must be made when implementing a barcode scanning application within a tablet solution.

 When an application is going to be scan-intensive and/or requires reading barcodes from a long distance, integrated scanning solutions may not be ideal.
 Luckily, traditional handheld scanners can have direct communication with a tablet computer via USB or Bluetooth.